 The Automotive Council works closely with a number of organisations in addition to industry to take forward its priorities.

-Advanced Propulsion Centre UK (APC)
+Advanced Propulsion Centre (APC)

 Construction Equipment Association

 The Construction Equipment Association is the trade association that represents the UK construction equipment sector.